Chart Color Schemes

 Age

-The median age in Wamuran is 43 years, which is notably higher than Greater Brisbane's average of 36 years and Australia's average of 38 years.
-The 65-74 age group comprises 12.8% of the population in Wamuran, compared to a lower percentage in Greater Brisbane.
-Conversely, the 25-34 age group makes up 8.9% of the population in Wamuran.
-Post-2021 Census data reveals that the 75 to 84 age group has increased from 4.8% to 7.4%, while the 15 to 24 age group has risen from 11.3% to 13.3%.
+The median age in Wamuran is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and Australia's national average of 38 years.
+The 65-74 age group constitutes 12.8% of the population in Wamuran, compared to a lower percentage in Greater Brisbane.
+Conversely, the 25-34 age cohort makes up 8.9% of Wamuran's population, which is less than that of Greater Brisbane.
+According to data from the 2021 Census, the 75 to 84 age group has increased from 4.8% to 7.4%, while the 15 to 24 cohort has risen from 11.3% to 13.3%.
 However, the 25 to 34 age group has decreased from 10.7% to 8.9%, and the 5 to 14 age group has dropped from 12.7% to 11.3%.
-By 2041, population forecasts indicate significant demographic changes for Wamuran, with the 65 to 74 age group projected to grow by 130% (an increase of 751 people), reaching a total of 1,331 from its current figure of 579.
+Population forecasts for the year 2041 suggest significant demographic changes in Wamuran, with the 65 to 74 age group projected to grow by 130%, reaching a total of 1,331 people from its current figure of 579.